Policies & Guidelines

 Please do not come if you or your child is ill.
 If your child is too sick for school, they are too sick to have a lesson.
 We will reschedule all illness-related cancellations, providing there is 12 or more hours of notice given.

-Siblings are always welcome.
+Siblings are always welcome and encouraged to attend and often enjoy taking part of their sibling's lessons.
 Please bring toys, books, and/or snacks to help satiate movement, extraneous noise and interruptions to the lesson being taught.
 Thank you!